TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/pictures/serious/readme.md

 ![hey](Screenshot_20240509-072530.png)

 That's a pain to copy paste and cut down.
-I can't edit the file of the image via the github website either.
+I can't believe I can't edit the image's name on the github website.

-In fact, using the github website in general is a real pain on my phone.
-Every time I upload an image from my phone, it doesn't navigate me back to the folder I was just in.
+In fact, using the github website *in general* is a real pain on my phone.
+Every time I upload an image, it doesn't navigate me back to the folder I was just in.
 It takes me all the way back to root!?!?!!!
 So to upload multiple images, I have to navigate *all* the way back, or do some clumsy buggy back swipes, through a couple of broken forms.

 ## No more tools